vin136/nlp-paper-presentation/weekly_papers/composition_trns.md

 b.
 And some historical baggage -> Encoder decoder style architecture.

+“encoder-decoder attention” performs multi-head attention over the output of the decoder, the Key and Value vectors come from the output of the encoder but the queries come from the previous decoder layer.
+“This allows every position in the decoder to attend over all positions in the input sequence”

 (1) the type of position en-codings
 (2) the use of copy decoders
 (3) modelsize,
 (4) weight sharing
 (5) the use of interme-diate representations for prediction

+**the type of position en-codings** a.Learned positional embedddings - fixed for each position b.Sines and cosines of various frequencies(can learn about relative position) c.